sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Note also that the availability of the MQ Console makes examining messages on queues in this remote Queue Manager fairly easy.

 ### Review MQ Portion - ACE with MQ (Queue Manager **acemqserver**)
-To check that your use of cURL has caused the `orders` flow to correctly put messages onto the relevant MQ queue on the local Queue Manager (in the same pod as ACE), perform the following inside a Terminal Window on the Developer Machine (signed in as _student_),
+To check that your use of cURL has caused the `orders` flow to correctly put messages onto the relevant MQ queue on the local Queue Manager (in the same pod as ACE), perform the following inside a Terminal Window on the Developer Image (signed in as _student_),

 **Note:** that the local Queue Manager (called) **acemqserver**) is in the same pod as the Integration Server, and was created using a Helm Chart "ACE with MQ".
 Local queue managers created this way are intended for system use only (for internal ACE functions).